 Duplicate data are records that contain the same or similar information.
 They can occur in Snowflake tables for a variety of reasons, such as human error, data entry errors, or system failures.

-Why is it important to identify and eliminate duplicate data?
+Why is it important to identify and delete duplicate data?

 Duplicate data can cause a number of problems, including: